 6. Gross Margin Return On Investment (GMROI)

-Every business, regardless of service, product, or sector strives to achieve the best return on investment (ROI) for each and every commercial activity it undertakes.
+Every company, regardless of service, product, or sector strives to achieve the best return on investment (ROI) for each and every commercial activity it undertakes.
 Maintaining a consistently solid ROI is the bread and butter of ongoing eCommerce success.

-In supply chain metrics, the GMROI offers a clear representation of the gross profit gained for every AED (or $, £, €, ₺) of the average investment made in your inventory: a calculation achieved by dividing the gross profit by the average inventory investment.
+In supply chain planning metrics, the GMROI offers a clear representation of the gross profit gained for every AED (or $, £, €, ₺) of the average investment made in your inventory: a calculation achieved by dividing the gross profit by the average inventory investment.
 By tracking this KPI on a monthly basis, you’ll quickly gain an insight into which items in your inventory are poor performers and which are worth investing in more - gold dust in terms of business-based information.

 7. Warehousing Costs

 We continue our list of supply chain metrics (SCMs) with the warehousing costs.
 The cost distribution and the management of the time and space of your inventory are critical in establishing a healthy supply chain.
 While such expenses vary from warehouse to warehouse, it's important to measure this indicator and review it regularly in order to identify opportunities and decrease unwanted costs.
 The management of the warehouse facility includes various costs such as labor costs, warehouse rent, utility bills, equipment outgoings, material, and information-handling systems as well as costs related to supplies, ordering, and storing the goods.